 In order to meet their changing needs, we occasionally move residents between our 4 homes if medical professionals and their family agree that this would be in their best interest.
 We find this is always a positive transition as residents are already familiar with the home and the staff.

 Clients and Care

 Our main client group is those with working age dementia.
-In addition to working age dementia, we’re also able to provide palliative and elderly care for those residents whose illness progresses.
 When providing care for those in the later stages of dementia, we focus on safe and comfortable surroundings, and maintaining residents’ dignity.
 We can also provide care for residents who present with perceived challenging behaviour.
 Each resident is assessed prior to admission and a plan of care agreed with their family or carer, the care-coordinator and other health professionals involved.

 Younger people with dementia have very complex needs which require specialist care.
 This includes a flexible service to cater for individual requirements.
 Whilst this group of people may require help or supervision with some daily living tasks, they can be physically fit and active.
 A long term care provision must be able to provide an environment to meet these needs.

 The client group referred to our services is a diverse multi-cultural community.
 It is essential that we can meet specific cultural, social and psychological needs which may vary quite considerably between each resident.
 This why we believe such specialist services should be small ‘family’ centres.